bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

             :::

    .. container:: outline-2
-      :name: outline-container-org12b674e
+      :name: outline-container-orgdda968b

       .. rubric:: 6.
 Character Device drivers
-         :name: org12b674e
+         :name: orgdda968b

       .. container:: outline-text-2
          :name: text-6

       .. container:: outline-3
-         :name: outline-container-org670ce88
+         :name: outline-container-org0e4ddca

          .. rubric:: 6.1.
 The file_operations Structure
-            :name: org670ce88
+            :name: org0e4ddca

          .. container:: outline-text-3
             :name: text-6-1

             The file_operations structure is defined in
             **/usr/include/linux/fs.h**, and holds pointers to functions
-            defined by the driver that perform various operations on the device.
+            defined by the driver that perform operations on the device.
             Each field of the structure corresponds to the address of some function defined by the driver to handle a requested operation.

             For example, every character driver needs to define a function that reads from the device.
 The file_operations